General Agreement on Trade in Services: Historical background

 While the overall goal of GATS is to remove barriers to trade, members are free to choose which sectors are to be progressively "liberalised" (i.e. marketised and privatised); which mode of supply would apply to a particular sector; and to what extent that "liberalisation" will occur over a given period of time.
 Members' commitments are governed by a ratchet effect: commitments are one-way and are not to be wound back once entered into.
 The reason for the rule is to create a stable trading climate (i.e. a market).
 However, Article XXI allows members to withdraw commitments, and so far two members have exercised the option (US and EU).
 In November 2008, Bolivia gave a notification that it will withdraw its health services commitments.

 Some activist groups consider that GATS risks undermining the ability and authority of governments to regulate commercial activities within their own boundaries, with the effect of ceding power to business interests ahead of the interests of citizens.
 In 2003, the GATSwatch network published a critical statement supported by over 500 organisations in 60 countries.
 At the same time, countries are not under any obligation to enter international agreements such as GATS.
 For countries that like to attract trade and investment, GATS adds a measure of transparency and legal predictability.
 Legal obstacles to services trade can have legitimate policy reasons, but they can also be an effective tool for large scale corruption.

-(Four modes of supply)
+Four modes of supply

 The GATS agreement covers four modes of supply for the delivery of services in cross-border trade:

 Sectors addressed

-Services Sector Classifications addressed in the GATS are defined in the so-called "W/120 list", which provides a list of all sectors which can be negotiated under the GATS.
+Services sector classifications addressed in the GATS are defined in the so-called "W/120 list" or Services Sectoral Classification List, which provides a list of all sectors which can be negotiated under the agreement.
 The title refers to the name of the official WTO document, MTN.GNS/W/120.
 There are twelve service sectors (Business; Communication; Construction and Engineering; Distribution; Education; Environment; Financial; Health; Tourism and Travel; Recreation, Cultural, and Sporting; Transport; and "Other") divided into sub-sectors.

+The agreement's Annex on Movement of Natural Persons Supplying Services Under the Agreement distinguishes the "movement of natural persons" for the provision of services from natural persons' movement aiming to secure access to an overseas employment market.
+Movement of natural persons for services purposes is seen as essentially "temporary".